PyChina/weekly/content/Issue/issue-365.md

 - [用 Python 发送电子邮件](https://pycoders.com/link/1492/web)
     + REAL PYTHON video

-In this course, you’ll learn how to send emails using Python.
+In this course, you'll learn how to send emails using Python.
 Find out how to send plain-text and HTML messages, add files as attachments, and send personalized emails to multiple people.
-Later on you’ll build a CSV-powered email sending script from scratch.
+Later on you'll build a CSV-powered email sending script from scratch.

 (`是也乎:`